coveord/tmpl/README.md

  from a guy who had much free time.

  You can override variable or define new ones using environment variables prefixed with TMPL_ ex: TMPL_XVAR

 Usage:
   tmpl -t <templateFile> -v <variableFile> [flags]

 Flags:
-      --debug                 Wheter to have debug information -t, --templateFile string   The source template file -v, --variableFile string   The source of all variables (yaml formatted)
+      --debug              Wheter to have debug information -o, --output string      Output stdout by default for a single file, (required for dir template) -t, --template string   The template (dir or file) -v, --vars string        The main variables source (yaml)
   ```